-Amino acids are involved in virtually every aspect of life—from building muscle and life-supporting tissues…to making the chemicals necessary for our brain and vital organs to properly function.
+Amino acids are involved in virtually every aspect of life—from muscle growth and the development of life-supporting tissues to making neurotransmitters and other chemicals necessary for our brain and vital organs to properly function.
 Amino acids are also the primary ingredients of most of the biochemical components in our blood and cells.
-Beyond serving as the building blocks for all-important proteins, amino acids are in and of themselves important signalling factors and intermediaries in many metabolic pathways.
 Let’s take a look at how amino acids work in conjunction with proteins in our bodies.

 Amino acids are the foundation of it all.
 One molecule of protein can be made up of 100 to 1,000 amino acids linked together in what’s called a peptide linkage.
 The specific sequence of amino acids determines the type of protein produced.